Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

 Set in the early 19th century, 11-year-old Wash is a slave on a Barbados sugar plantation.
-When he’s selected as a manservant for his master’s brothers, he’s terrified but soon realizes that Christopher Wilde is actually an abolitionist.
+When he’s selected as a manservant for his master’s brother, he’s terrified but soon realizes that Christopher Wilde is actually an abolitionist.
 He’s also an explorer and inventor, exposing Wash to many wonders that are more incredible than anything in his imagination.

-When a bounty is placed on Wash after a murder, Christopher flees with him, and their adventures continue worldwide.
 A story of both betrayal and redemption, Washington Black was named one of the best books of 2018 by the New York Times Book Review and countless other publications.

 Also Featured on These Book Lists: